TRSDOS: File management

-Disk files are supported with two types of access: Record I/O and character I/O. Logical records of from one to 256 bytes in length can be read or written using the @READ or @WRITE SVC requests.
+Disk files are supported with two types of access: record I/O and character I/O. Logical records of from one to 256 bytes in length can be read or written using the @READ or @WRITE SVC requests.
 Record I/O can be random access (by position SVC requests prior to READ/WRITE) or sequential access using repetitive READs or WRITEs.
-Character (or byte) I/O is accomplished by @GET and @PUT SVC requests and is essentially the same as record I/O with a Logical Record Length (LRL) equal to one.
+Character (or byte) I/O is accomplished by @GET and @PUT SVC requests and is essentially the same as record I/O with a logical record length (LRL) equal to one.
 (Physical access to a disk storage device is always in units of 256 byte sectors.
 This is fixed by the TRS-80 disk controller hardware).
 However, if GET or PUT are used to implement sequential access, then a file can be considered a character I/O device just like a printer, a serial port, or a video display device.
 A byte I/O request is therefore independent of the physical device "connected" to the control block which is requesting the I/O. This makes the system "device independent".

 Filenames are limited to eight alphanumeric characters (the first character must be alpha) which are case insensitive (only capital letters are used; any lowercase letters entered are capitalized).
 File extensions are up to three characters and obey the same rules.
 File passwords are up to eight characters obeying the same rules (TRSDOS 6 versions up to 6.2 support both owner and user passwords).
 Entire diskettes can also be assigned master passwords, which may limit user access via the BACKUP and PURGE commands.

 Under TRSDOS and LDOS the system is never "logged in" to any current drive as with CP/M, PC DOS and MS-DOS.
 The system prompt is always TRSDOS Ready.
 All file access requests (whether issued by the user at the console or a program being executed) are satisfied by searching the directory of the first drive specified (taken as drive zero if no drive number is given) and, if the requested file is not found, then searching the next (higher numbered) drive in the system.
 This continues until the file is found or all the drives in the system have been searched (but see below for variations on this rule).

-Drive numbers are specified with a colon : followed immediately with the drive number.
+Drive numbers are specified with a colon : followed immediately by the drive number.
 The colon is optional unless the drive specification is used as a suffix for a filename.
 Using the DIR directory command as an example: